 Beyond the substantive scope of the Land Use Framework, there are also considerations about its function and the role it would play on those topics.

-There are a number of questions related to land use which could be answered through a single clear Framework, including:
+While the Government's current approach seems to indicate a very limited scope for what will be achieved through the Framework, there are a number of questions related to land use which could be answered through a single clear Framework, including:

-- What: decisions and guidance about land use in England, setting out an overall vision for how different benefits will be achieved, including through a multifunctional approach. - Where: geospatial analysis of English land, its characteristics, and the different functions it could provide, with an overall indication of where different vital ecosystems services will be secured across the country. - Who: processes for decision making on the use of land at the local or regional scales, with reference to democratic engagement and capacity building to ensure a legitimate approach to land use policy. - Why: strategic considerations that link specific decisions about the use of land to the Government's wider social and environmental objectives, with reference to framework-level governance and the ability to solve cross-departmental and cross-boundary challenges. - How: delivery plans for enacting the Framework's vision and ensuring that local decisions reflect national objectives (and vice versa), with plans for implementation including specific policy instruments, guidance, and how skills will be put in place to support delivery.
+- What: decisions and guidance about land use in England, setting out an overall vision for how different benefits will be achieved, including through a multifunctional approach. - Where: geospatial analysis of English land, its characteristics, and the different functions it could provide, with an overall indication of where different vital ecosystems services will be secured across the country. - Who: processes for decision making on the use of land at the local or regional scales, with reference to democratic engagement and capacity building to ensure a legitimate approach to land use policy.

+- Why: strategic considerations that link specific decisions about the use of land to the Government's wider social and environmental objectives, with reference to framework-level governance and the ability to solve cross-departmental and cross-boundary challenges. - How: delivery plans for enacting the Framework's vision and ensuring that local decisions reflect national objectives (and vice versa), with plans for implementation including specific policy instruments, guidance, and how skills will be put in place to support delivery.

-6. What have stakeholders requested from the Framework?
+What have stakeholders requested?